mikkorepolainen/mikkorepolainen.github.io/documents/_posts/2015-10-07-virtualization-with-kvm.md

 Additional Bridge Setup Steps
 --------------------------

-These steps may improve the performance of the bridge (see [Libvirt Networking]) TODO Verify.
+These steps may improve the performance of the bridge (see [Libvirt Networking]).

+TODO Verify

 Add the following to `/etc/sysctl.conf`: